-The flavor of this salmon chowder is greatly enhanced by adding either fresh dill or dried tarragon: each herb lends its own distinctively different and appealing character to the soup.
-Even if you don't keep instant mashed potatoes in your pantry, it's worth picking some up for this soup.
-They give the soup a thick, chowder texture without any heavy cream or butter.
+The flavor of this salmon chowder recipe is greatly enhanced by adding either fresh dill or dried tarragon: each herb lends its own distinctive flavor to the soup.
+To give this soup a thick, chowder texture, we use instant mashed potatoes, which eliminates the need for heavy cream or butter.
 Leftover mashed potatoes work too, but give a slightly less-velvety texture.
-Recipe by Nancy Baggett for EatingWell.

 Wild-caught salmon from the Pacific (Alaska and Washington) are more sustainably fished and have a larger, more stable population.
 For more information, visit Monterey Bay Aquarium Seafood Watch (mbayaq.org/cr/seafoodwatch.asp).